GitStoph/pycheckphish/README.md

 # PyCheckPhish
 I wasn't able to find a python tool/lib for Checkphish, so I decided to make my own.
+Here's an example of script output, and the corresponding website screenshot that opens.
 ![Example](./example.png)

 ## References: